 Most of the BOG submission files for Measures One through Nine are generated by the Application Manager process.
-However, the Office of Decision Support (ODS) generates two BOG submission files utilizing a different process: the Retention Cohort Change File (RET) and the Instructional & Research Database file (IRD).
+However, the Office of Decision Support (ODS) was generating one BOG submission file utilizing a different process: the Retention Cohort Change File (RET).